We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There’s a wide range here.
-Don’t break the bank buying different pacifiers with unique features if you think the basic nipple shape will work.
+Don’t break the bank by buying different pacifiers with unique features if you think the basic nipple shape will work.
 In the end, it’s more about the function than the fashion.

-You may even want to try a “bait and switch” approach to get them started.
+You may even want to try a bait-and-switch approach to get them started.
 If you breastfeed, attempt to switch over to the paci at the very end of a feeding.

-Whatever the case, aim to wean your tot from pacifier use before they reach age 4.
+Whatever the case, aim to wean your kiddo from pacifier use before they reach age 4.
 You can try to quit cold turkey, provide an alternative comfort approach (like a stuffed animal or blanket), or try other methods, like having paci-free days or places, to wean more gradually.